kovagoz/fpga-bouncing-ball/README.md

 Yet another bouncing ball on a VGA screen.

-In this version, Ball and HitCounter gets only a couple of 1bit signals instead of the two 10bit position wire.
+In this version, Ball and HitCounter gets only a couple of 1bit signals instead of the two 10bit position wires.
-This solution uses significantly less wires than the other one.
+This solution uses significantly less wires than the previous one.

 ## Stats